St. Paul Property Crime Lawyer

 Get Serious Defense for Your Property Crime Case in MN

-If you were accused of criminal property damage in St. Paul or the surrounding areas, our lawyers at Rogosheske, Rogosheske & Atkins, PLLC are ready to help.
+If you were accused of criminal property damage in St. Paul or the surrounding areas, our St. Paul property crime lawyers at Rogosheske, Rogosheske & Atkins, PLLC are ready to help.
 We'll skillfully guide you through the process and help you make informed decisions about how to proceed.
 We proudly serve Dakota County and Washington County and are committed to protecting the rights and freedoms of the accused.

 3rd Degree Criminal Sexual Conduct Acquitted at Jury Trial

 Felony Domestic Assault Reduction of Charges

 2nd Degree DUI No Further Jail Time